How to Use Winston AI for Text Analysis

 Step 2: Add Your Text

-You have three ways to get content into the editor:
+You have four ways to get content into the editor:

 - Paste directly — click into the editor and paste your text (minimum 500 characters)

-- File upload — upload a .docx, .pdf, or .txt file
+- File upload — upload a single .docx, .pdf, or .txt file

 - Import from URL — enter a web address and Winston will pull the text from that page